-Answer: Radioisotopes can be used in a variety of medical applications for diagnosis (imaging, such as by radioactive iodine) or therapy (such as when radioactive seeds are used to treat prostate cancer).
-Although not discussed in the chapter, other uses include iodine and phosphorus isotopes being used to sequence DNA and RNA for medical, forensic, and criminal applications.
-Many isotopes have been used for a variety of dating in geological fields (e.g., carbon 14 has been used to date fossils).
+Answer: Radioisotopes can be used in a variety of medical applications for diagnosis (imaging studies, such as the use of radioactive iodine to detect thyroid cancer) or therapy (such as the use of radioactive seeds to treat prostate cancer).
+Although not discussed in the chapter, there are other uses.
+For example, phosphorus isotopes are used to sequence DNA and RNA for medical, forensic, and criminal applications.
+Many isotopes have been used for a variety of dating in geologic fields (e.g., carbon-14 has been used to date fossils).